torvalds/linux/Documentation/riscv/boot-image-header.rst

 - The "magic" field is deprecated as of version 0.2.
 In a future release, it may be removed.
-This originally should have matched up with the ARM64 header "magic" field, but unfortunately does not.
+This originally should have matched up with the ARM64 header "magic" field, but unfortunately does yest.
   The "magic2" field replaces it, matching up with the ARM64 header.

 - In current header, the flags field has only one field.